 For a more formal look, opt for an oxford shirt with French cuffs that you can accessorize with cufflinks.
 Alternatively, keep it casual by pairing yours with sneakers or boat shoes and your favorite denim jacket.
 Whatever the occasion, an oxford shirt is sure to leave you looking polished yet comfortable.

-Sweaters are a great way to remix your business casual look.
+Sweaters are a great way to remix your business outfit.
 Whether you’re looking for extra warmth in winter or a lightweight option during spring and summer, these sweaters come in various weights to perfectly complement your blazers or shirts.

-When it comes to men’s business casual, chinos are a great choice because they can be dressed up or down depending on what look you’re going for.
+When it comes to men’s business, chinos are practical because they can be dressed up or down depending on what look you’re going for.
 Stick to neutral colors like navy, olive, taupe, and khaki, as these will pair well with most shirts and shoes.

-For a more casual office look, wear a slim-fit chino in either a flat front or pleated style.
-To dress them up for important meetings, pair your chinos with a dress shirt and sport coat.
+For a more casual office outfit, wear a slim-fit chino in either a flat front or pleated finish.
+To dress them up for important business meetings, pair your chinos with a dress shirt and sport coat.

 Complete the ensemble with polished loafers or lace-up leather shoes, and you’ll be sure to make an impression.
 Chinos offer versatility and timeless style, making them an essential item in every man’s closet.